Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 Awesome

-Norda 001 is an excellent choice for a hiking shoe, especially if you’re looking to place a premium investment into a extremely durable shoe.
+Norda 001 is an excellent choice for a hiking shoe, especially if you’re looking to make a premium investment in an extremely durable shoe.

 #5 Altra Lone Peak 9+ – Best Zero-Drop Trail Runner for Thru-Hiking